 If you have ever used a growth chart in your home to show how much your child has grown from one year to the next, this will help you understand the scale MAP uses to measure your child's academic progress.
 Called the RIT scale (Rasch unIT), it is an equal-interval scale much like feet and inches on a yardstick.
 It is used to chart your child's academic growth from year to year.
 RIT scores typically start at the 180 to 200 level in 3rd grade and progress to the 220 to 260 level by high school.

 MAP tests are unique because they adapt appropriately for each student’s level of learning.
 The test becomes more difficult the more questions a student answers correctly.
 When a student incorrectly answers a question, the test become easier.
 Therefore, each student takes a test specifically tailored to his or her learning level.
 As a result, students have the same opportunity to succeed and maintain a positive attitude toward testing.

 We use the AIMSweb benchmark and progress monitoring system to provide direct, frequent and continuous student assessment.
 Our students are tested three times a year during fall, winter and spring.
 Results are reported to parents, teachers and administrators via a web-based data management and reporting system to determine response to instruction.
-Parents of students identified as in need of assistance in Reading or Math will be notified of an assignment to an RtI tier.
+Parents of students identified as in need of assistance in Reading or Math will be notified of an assignment to an RtI/MTSS tier.
 Regular monitoring will be conducted in order to determine the duration of the intervention period as well as documentation of student progress.